The Mythology of Atheism

 Science is an unending discussion of mysteries.

 There can be no question that science has been very useful to modern society.
 Computers, space exploration, and air travel (not to mention nuclear weapons) are all the products of modern science.
-But as Princeton University quantum physicist Freeman Dyson, one of the most distinguished living scientists, notes in his March, 2011 essay How We Know, the usefulness of scientific theories should not be confused with their truth:
+But as Freeman Dyson, who holds the professorship in physics at Princeton University formerly held by Albert Einstein, notes in his March 2011 essay titled How We Know, the usefulness of scientific theories should not be confused with their truth:

 “Among my friends and acquaintances, everybody distrusts Wikipedia and everybody uses it.
 Distrust and productive use are not incompatible.
 Wikipedia is the ultimate open source repository of information.
 Everyone is free to read it and everyone is free to write it.
 It contains articles in 262 languages written by several million authors.
 The information that it contains is totally unreliable and surprisingly accurate.
 It is often unreliable because many of the authors are ignorant or careless.
 It is often accurate because the articles are edited and corrected by readers who are better informed than the authors.